Professor Simon I. HayProfessor of Epidemiology

 Personal website: Professor Simon Iain Hay

 Prof. Simon Hay obtained his doctorates (D.Phil.
 1996; D.Sc.
-2014) from the University of Oxford, where he is now a member of congregation, a Research Fellow in the Sciences and Mathematics at St John’s College and a Professor of Epidemiology at the Big Data Institute, Li Ka Shing Centre for Health Information and Discovery.
+2014) from the University of Oxford, where he is now a member of congregation and a Professor of Epidemiology at the Big Data Institute, Li Ka Shing Centre for Health Information and Discovery.
 Prof. Hay is also a Professor of Global Health at the University of Washington and Director of Geospatial Science at the Institute for Health Metrics and Evaluation (IHME) in the US.
 He investigates spatial and temporal aspects of disease epidemiology to support the more rational implementation of disease control and intervention strategies.
 As well as the recipient of a Wellcome Trust Senior Research Fellowship, Prof. Hay is also funded by the Bill & Melinda Gates Foundation, which allows him to manage an international collaboration of researchers aiming to improve the cartography of a variety of infectious diseases.

 Prof. Hay has published >360 peer-reviewed and other contributions, including two research monographs; these are cited collectively >9000 times per year, leading to an h-index of >105 and >44,500 lifetime citations (Google Scholar).
 He serves on many public health committees and scientific advisory boards including those involved with the control or elimination of malaria, HIV and dengue.